Requesting Your Ballot

 - Request by fax, mail or email

-The supervisor of elections will accept a written, in-person, or telephone request for a vote-by-mail ballot from the elector, or if directly designated by the elector, a member of the elector's immediately family or legal guardian. immediate family includes spouse, parent, child, grandparent, or sibling of elector or elector's spouse.
+The supervisor of elections will accept a written, in-person, or telephone request for a vote-by-mail ballot to be mailed to a voter's address on file in the Florida Voter Registration System from the elector, or if directly designated by the elector, a member of the elector's immediately family or legal guardian.
+Immediate family includes spouse, parent, child, grandparent, or sibling of elector or elector's spouse.

-A written request must be signed by the voter and include the voter's Florida driver license number or Florida ID card number and the last four digits of the voter's Social Security number.
+If requesting a ballot be mailed to an address other than the voter's address on file, the request must be made in writing.
+A written request must be signed by the voter and include the voter's Florida driver license number or Florida ID card number or the last four digits of the voter's Social Security number.

-If requesting a vote-by-mail ballot in writing for someone other than yourself, you must provide your name, address, your relationship to the voter, your Florida driver license number or Florida ID card number, and the last four digits of your social security number, as well as the voter’s name, address, date of birth, Florida driver license number or ID card number and the last four digits of the voter's social security number, and the address to which the ballot is to be mailed.
+If requesting a vote-by-mail ballot in writing for someone other than yourself, you must also provide your name, address, your relationship to the voter, your driver license or ID card number, the last four digits of your social security number, if available, and your signature, as well as the voter’s name, address, date of birth, Florida driver license number or ID card number or the last four digits of the voter's social security number, and the address to which the ballot is to be mailed.

 All requests for a vote-by-mail ballot to be mailed to a voter must be received no later than 5:00 p.m. on the 10th day before the election to allow ample time for mailing and return of ballot.